Tinkerforge/doc/en/source/Hardware/Bricklets/Air_Quality.rst

 The Air Quality :ref:`Bricklet <primer_bricklets>` can measure

 * IAQ (indoor air quality) index,
-* Air pressure in mbar,
+* Air pressure in hPa,
 * Humidity in %RH and
 * Temperature in °C.